Coca Leaves; The uses in the Present and in the Past

 Properties of Coca Leafs

 Most notably it contains high levels of Calcium.
 Potassium, Fiber, Vitamins A, B1, B2 and B3.
 Proteins, Minerals and Alkaloids are also present.

 We can incorporate these wonderful benefits of the coca leaf most often in tea form, however chewing the leaves is also a common practice.
 When chewed they produce a sense of warmth in the mouth and have a pleasant, pungent taste.
 In this, its natural form, coca does not produce toxicity or dependence.
 As mentioned in the introduction, coca leaf is native to certain parts of South America, like Peru, so the best way to take advantage of its unique benefits is to experience it for yourself.

 Coca green leaves 100% pure and natural, no preservatives, artificial flavors or colors.

 Scientific Name: Erythroxylum coca

-Tea: Put water and leaves in a boiling pot, add about 5 gr or equivalent to a handful and boil.
+Tea: Boil hot water and add about 5 gr or equivalent to a handful of leaves.
 Wait until desired flavor and color and than let it sit a few minutes.
 You can add lemon and/or honey for better taste.

-Chewing: 1) Gather a small amount of leaves in your clean hand, to where there is no space in between.
+Chewing: 1) Gather a small amount of leaves in your clean hand.
 2) Add llipta in the middle (optional).
 3) Close it into a ball form.
-4) Chew it in the back side of your mouth, using your molars.
-5) Slowly chew and suck in the natural juice that comes out of the leaves.
+4) Put it in the back side of your mouth.
+5) Chew slowly and suck in the juice that comes out of the natural leaves.